mit-pdos/argosy/artifact/README.md

 - The **idempotence-ghost rule (L811)** corresponds to `Spec.Hoare.proc_hspec_to_rspec` (we don't prove the weaker idempotence principle from FSCQ's CHL).
+- One of the more interesting parts of **Figure 6 (L890)** is the sequencing rule for halt specs; this corresponds to `Spec.Hoare.proc_hspec_rx`.
+Weakening corresponds to `Spec.Hoare.proc_hspec_impl` (though most of the theorem statement is in the `spec_impl` definition).

+## Section 5 (Examples)

+For a simple illustration of the framework, we recommend reading `Examples/StatDb/Impl.v` followed by `Examples.StatDb/HoareProof.v`.
+The abstract layer as two operations: `add(n:nat)` to store in the database and `avg() : Op nat` to get the average of the numbers added so far.
+These two operations are implemented using two variables, one for the number of elements and the other for the running sum.
+The database is cleared on a crash, so there is no crash or recovery reasoning, and there is only a single layer, but the example illustrates writing layer definitions, CHL specs, and proving refinement all the same.

+The more complete examples in the paper are in `Examples/ReplicatedDisk/` and `Examples/Logging/`.
+The two layers are composed together as described in **Figure 10 (L1111)** in `Examples.Logging.ComposedRefinement`, which simply applies `refinement_transitive` to the two layer implementations.

+The logging layer relies on unverified encoders for converting the logging data structures to and from blocks.
+These axioms are then replaced by Haskell implementations during extraction, and those implementations have QuickCheck tests for the properties we assume in Coq.
+We do use nats for simplicity in the Coq representation, so these encoders will fail at runtime if disk addresses overflow a 64-bit integer.

 # Source code overview